094459/newsletter-oss-projects/README.md

 ### Governance & Risk

+**aft-account-suspend-close-solution**

+[aft-account-suspend-close-solution](https://aws-oss.beachgeek.co.uk/41h) provides a sample solution that leverages AWS Control Tower Account Factory Terraform (AFT) to streamline the account closure and suspension process.
+The solution aims to provide a reliable, efficient, and fast way to manage the decommissioning of AWS accounts from organisations.(#202)

 **alarm-context-tool**

 [alarm-context-tool](https://aws-oss.beachgeek.co.uk/40g) enhances AWS CloudWatch Alarms by providing additional context to aid in troubleshooting and analysis.
 By leveraging AWS services such as Lambda, CloudWatch, X-Ray, and Amazon Bedrock, this solution aggregates and analyses metrics, logs, and traces to generate meaningful insights.
 Using generative AI capabilities from Amazon Bedrock, it summarises findings, identifies potential root causes, and offers relevant documentation links to help operators resolve issues more efficiently.
 The implementation is designed for easy deployment and integration into existing observability pipelines, significantly reducing response times and improving root cause analysis. (#201)